The Ordinary Just Launched Its First Serum For Post-Acne — & It's A Game-Changer

 Advertisement

-At $14.50, the new serum is pricier than other The Ordinary hero SKUs, but not too much so that you can't treat yourself — and what a skin treat this certainly is.
+At $22.90, the new serum is a bit more expensive than other The Ordinary hero products, but not too much so that you can't treat yourself — and what a skin treat this certainly is.